-In 2025 staff will work with MACOG and MDOT to review future economic, demographic, and land use predictions to ensure the model input data accurately reflects estimated growth/decline patterns in the region.
+In 2026 staff will work with MACOG and MDOT to review future economic, demographic, and land use predictions to ensure the model input data accurately reflects estimated growth/decline patterns in the region.
 Once the travel model is completed, staff and the technical advisory committee members will review the model results to ensure that the predictions make sense for the region.
 Staff will work with local road agencies to identify possible capacity projects for MACOG to test with the model.
 A focus of alternative project analysis will be applying the model in a way that explores solutions to the transportation deficiencies of the region, outside of/in addition to expansion of capacity deficient corridors.

-Outcome Timeline Consulting firm will be hired for the combined MAGOG/NATS travel demand model 1 st Quarter Work with local communities on reviewing the predictions of future socioeconomic Data 3 rd Quarter MPO committee approval of forecast year SE data 3 rd Quarter Review results from the base year model and future model.
+Outcome Timeline Continue to work with local communities on reviewing the predictions of 1 st Quarter future socioeconomic Data MPO committee approval of forecast year SE data 1 st Quarter Review results from the base year model and future model.
 3 rd Quarter Identify projects to test in with the model 4 th Quarter